 \section{Introduction}

-One of the major goals in high energy heavy-ion collisions is to explore the QCD phase structure and the critical point~\cite{StephanovPD,adams2005experimental,conservecharge0,conservecharge1}.
-Due to the fermion sign problem, Lattice QCD calculation is restricted to the region of vanishing or small baryon chemical potential ($\mu_B$) and it predicts a crossover from hadronic phase to a Quark Gluon Plasma (QGP) phase in this area~\cite{Lattice, Crossover}.
-The results of QCD based models indicate that the transition could be a first-order at large $\mu_B$~\cite{firstorder}.
-The point where the first-order phase transition ends is the critical point (CP)~\cite{CEP1, CEP2}.
+One of the main goals in the study of high energy heavy-ion collisions is to explore the QCD phase structure and critical point (CP)~ \cite{StephanovPD,adams2005experimental,conservecharge0,conservecharge1}.
+Owing to the fermion sign problem, Lattice QCD calculation is restricted to the region of a vanishing or small baryon chemical potential ($\mu_B$) and predicts a crossover from hadronic phase to a quark gluon plasma (QGP) phase in this area~\cite{Lattice, Crossover}.
+The results of QCD based models indicate that the transition could be first-order at large $\mu_B$~\cite{firstorder}.
+The point where the first-order phase transition ends is the CP~\cite{CEP1, CEP2}.
 This CP is proposed to be characterized by a second-order phase transition, which becomes a unique property of strongly interacting matter~\cite{searchCEP1,searchCEP2,searchCEP3,searchCEP4}.
 Attempts are being made to explore the CP and phase boundary both experimentally and theoretically~\cite{searchCEP1,searchCEP2,searchCEP3,searchCEP4,net_proton2010,net_proton2014,net_charge2014,net-kaon,phenix,luo2015energy,ExpeReview,TheoReview}.